TelemetryDeck/docs/guides/flutter-setup.md

 }
 ```

-## Stop sending signals

-Prevent signals from being sent using the stop method:
+To temporarily stop sending signals (for example, if a user opts out):

 ```dart
 Telemetrydecksdk.stop()